mackenzie hodgson logo cog

 A big part of the company’s resurgence in recent years has been the MT range of aggressively styled nakeds that combine sharp looks with strong performance and keen prices.
 The two-cylinder MT-07 and three-cylinder MT-09 remain true to the layouts of 1970s XS models but are thoroughly modern and tremendous fun to ride.
 Yamaha’s scooters remain hugely popular on the continent, especially the range topping TMAX, while the sporty YZF-R125 remains one of Britain’s most popular learner bikes.

-It’s been a long journey from making pianos to winning MotoGP titles but Yamaha continues to be one of the most innovative manufacturers with a loyal following and one of the most comprehensive range of models on the market today.
+It’s been a long journey from making pianos to winning MotoGP titles, but Yamaha continues to be one of the most innovative manufacturers with a loyal following and one of the most comprehensive model ranges on the market today.